AndersDeath/diary2/000-current.md

 # 12 November - Sunday - Yerevan - 409 day of immigration

-So, the day extremely wierd.
+So, the day extremely weird.